-AgCert invited stakeholders to the meetings to explain the UNFCCC CDM process and proposed project activity, presided over by Michael Mirda and Paulo Furtado in São Gabriel do Oeste and Oldemar Eichelt in Dourados and Primavera do Leste.
+AgCert invited stakeholders to the meetings to explain the UNFCCC CDM process and proposed project activity, presided over by Paulo Furtado.
 Invitations were sent via electronic mail and postal directly to project participants, federal, state and local officials prior to the meetings.